skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 | Name: Endo
 | Race: Human
 | Class: Monk
-| Played By: Shamus (Endo is an NPC when I'm the DM)
+| Played By: Shamus (Endo is an NPC when I'm the dungeon master)

 Endo is a follower of the Ki-Tan fighting style.
 He lived in Highstone Monastery, a large stone structure overlooking the town of Bridgehold